RyanRizzo96/Reinforcement-Learning/README.md

 Plans for the future:

 + Implementation of popular Reinforcement Learning algorithms
-+ Requests for Research implementations
++ Implementation of OpenAI Requests for Research